Solaris Books

 Solaris Books is an imprint which focuses on publishing science fiction, fantasy and dark fantasy novels and anthologies.
 The range includes titles by both established and new authors.
-The range is owned by Rebellion Developments and distributed to the UK and US booktrade via local divisions of Simon & Schuster.
+The range is owned by Profile Books and until September 2026 distributed to the UK and US booktrade via local divisions of Simon & Schuster.

 History

 Solaris Books was founded in February 2007 by BL Publishing, to trade alongside their existing licence-based imprint the Black Library, and the then-existing Black Flame imprint.
 When asked why BLP had started the new imprint, Consulting Editor George Mann stated that "...between... the major corporate publishers... and... the small and independent press... there seems to be little or no room left for the midlist," and that Solaris would provide a mass-market platform for up-and-coming writers, or established writers with smaller readerships.

 In September 2009, it was announced that Solaris Books had been bought by Rebellion Developments, who also publish comics and graphic novels under 2000 AD imprint and genre fiction under the Abaddon Books imprint, for an undisclosed sum.
 The imprint came under the leadership of Abaddon editor Jonathan Oliver, who ran both imprints side by side as Editor-in-Chief, along with editors David Moore and Jenni Hill.

 As of August 2023, Solaris had published over 300 titles, including anthologies and new editions of out-of-print titles.

+In June 2026 it was announced that the imprint had been sold to Profile Books for an undisclosed sum.
+An initial transfer of ebook sales would occur on the 1st of July, which physical sales to transfer in September.